 In the early to mid-1970’s a group of interested members met at the Botanical Gardens and agreed to the purchase of the property.
 They began with demolishing the by then deteriorating guesthouse and built the clubhouse and four townhouses next door.
 The townhouses were sold to help to finance the endeavor and the pool remains to this day.
 The members went on to form The Pomander Gate Tennis Club Ltd. – members were (and still are) encouraged to purchase shares in the new company.
 A Board of Directors was elected to oversee the club’s operations.

 After the economic crisis in 2008, the club began to experience a decline in membership, in particular ex-pat members who were leaving the island due in no small part to reduced employment opportunities.
 Adding to PGTC’s challenges, the popularity of tennis itself was in decline in the US and PGTC was not spared.
-However, previous years of prudent financial management helped the club weather the ensuing difficult years.
+However, years of prudent financial management helped the club weather the ensuing difficult years.

 For the most part, membership numbers remained somewhat flat for the next eight years or so.

-In 2016, PGTC followed the example of many US tennis clubs by introducing Pickleball as an option for its members and as a way to possibly attract new members.
+In 2016, PGTC followed the example of many US tennis clubs by introducing Pickleball to PGTC (and Bermuda) as an alternative sport for its members and as a way to attract new members.
 The club converted center court to a dual-purpose Tennis/Pickleball court by adding Pickleball lines thus creating two Pickleball courts, one on either side of the tennis net.
 At first, the new-fangled sport was allowed play on Monday through Friday, 8:00am to 5:00pm only.
 The first recorded Pickleball booking was 3rd October, 2016 but it took a while for the sport to gain traction as only a small handful of members played once per week.
 It wasn’t until 17th January 2018 that a second weekly booking was added and by May that same year, the club saw as many as eight members playing consecutively.
 Soon afterwards the interest grew exponentially and PGTC became the ‘home’ for Pickleball in Bermuda.
 New members were joining from across the island, so much so that by April, 2019, the club converted center court exclusively for Pickleball by creating four Pickleball courts.
 LED lights were fitted in 2020.